The overarching principle of the Scotch Oakburn College Foundation is one of the philanthropy, good will and providing a lasting benefit to others.

 The Foundation thanks all those that contribute and share in the vision to continue to develop one of Australia’s leading schools for the students of today and tomorrow.

-Donations can be made online or via cheque or bank transfer.
+Donate via the link provided. or donations can be made via cheque or bank transfer.

 Send a cheque payable to ‘Scotch Oakburn Foundation Ltd.’ to